 This type of eczema is also known as gravitational dermatitis or even varicose eczema.
 This occurs when there is poor circulation in the lower legs.
 The valves in your leg veins usually exist to help move blood around from the heart, but they may have become weaker and started to leak fluid.
 It may have occurred due to age, but there could be more underlying conditions that have caused reasons for concern.

 Essentially, stasis dermatitis will happen due to poor circulation, with women more likely to get it than men.
 Those who are obese or have had some form of heart failure before could also be susceptible.

 One of the main symptoms of neurodermatitis is intense itching.
 While most eczema types will have symptoms of itchiness, neurodermatitis leads the way with this.
 Atopic dermatitis is more widespread, with neurodermatitis usually staying contained to just one or a couple of patches of skin.

 With most eczema, it will pass on its own in bouts through treatment options.
 With neurodermatitis, you will need to have it treated to help end the itch-scratch cycle.
 Dermatologists may recommend corticosteroids that can help relieve inflammation and soften thickened skin up.
+Although, some find themselves with topical steroid withdrawal symptoms if they use this kind of product, which you can learn more about on the Harlan MD website.
 There will also be non-steroid solutions too, with some ointments being used to help control itchiness.